bharathsivaram10/prolip/README.md

 ## Updates

+- 12th Mar, 2025: Training code and LongProLIP weights are released!
 - 25th Oct, 2024: Code is released!
 The full training code will be released soon.

 ## Quick start